What is a Cruise Ship Pilot? And What Do They Do?

 Ship pilots have a dangerous job.
 And pilot teams regularly train for man overboard drills.

 Disembarking the ship is a dangerous operation.
-While descending, pilots climb facing backward down the ladder before jumping onto the pilot boat.
+While descending, pilots climb down the ladder, facing backward, before jumping onto the pilot boat.

 Is the Pilot or Captain in Control of the Ship?

-A maritime pilot may conduct the vessel while on the bridge, but only with the captain’s permission.
+A maritime pilot may conduct the vessel on the bridge only with the captain’s permission.

 The captain always remains in control of the vessel.
-Though pilots play an essential role in navigating port areas, the captain holds the ultimate responsibility of the ship.
+Pilots are essential in navigating port areas, but the captain is responsible for the ship.

 The one exception is the Panama Canal.
 Pilots have complete control and responsibility of the ship in transit of the Panama Canal.